 - A four lane Synchronized Street (i.e., two lanes each way) has a capacity of approximately 50,000 vehicles per day, with six and eight Synchronized Streets having daily capacities of 75,000 and 100,000 vehicles, respectively — assuming that crossing street volumes are around 25,000 vehicles per day or less.

-- Volumes somewhat beyond these capacity thresholds are possible if signal phasing times are reallocated (e.g., with lower crossing street volumes, more time could be given to the Synchronized Street).
+- Volumes somewhat beyond these capacity thresholds are possible if signal phasing times are reallocated (e.g., with lower crossing street volumes, more time could be given to the main direction for the Synchronized Street).

 - By comparison, a freeway can have a capacity of up to 2400 vehicles per lane, or about twice that of a typical Synchronized Street.
 (A four lane freeway has a capacity of around 70,000 vehicles per day, with somewhat higher capacities possible if directional flows are balanced.)